… to learn the photographic vocabulary "Glossary of Photography"

 - Exif – data from the image stored by the camera in the image file

-- Exposure correction – a function to increase or decrease the exposure of a photo
+- (Correction) Exposure – a function to either increase or decrease the exposure of a photo

-- Exposure time – the time interval during which the camera shutter will be open to allow light in.
+- (Time Exposure) – the time interval during which the camera shutter will be open to allow light in.

 - Exposure parameters – aperture of the diaphragm, shutter speed, and ISO sensitivity of the sensor